HSR Layout

-HSR Layout (Hosur-Sarjapur Road Layout) is a prominent suburb of South-Eastern Bangalore, India.
-The locality, initially developed by the Bangalore Development Authority in 1985 has now emerged into a coveted residential area due to its proximity to Electronic City, Sarjapur Road and the Outer Ring road on which I.T.
+HSR Layout, an abbreviation of Hosur Sarjapura Road Layout, is a suburb in South Eastern Bangalore, India.
+The locality, initially developed by the Bangalore Development Authority in 1985, has now emerged as a residential area due to its proximity to Electronic City, Sarjapur Road and the Outer Ring Road on which I.T.
 Parks and other Special Economic Zones are located.
-Other prominent areas like Koramangala and BTM Layout are also easily accessible.
-Parks and modern civic amenities are some of the best maintained in the area.
 It lies in the Bommanahalli constituency of the Karnataka State Assembly.

-HSR Layout is divided into seven sectors which have main roads and cross roads.
-Main roads run north–south and Cross roads run east–west.
 Neighbouring localities of Agara, Parangipalya, Venkatapura, Somsundarapalya, Mangammanapalya and Hosapalya are also part of HSR Layout.

 Designed based on modern town planning principles, the layout has a centralized BDA Complex, which houses the city administrative offices and also other commercial establishments.

-Several educational institutions have also sprung up in the area, such as National Public School(kudlu), JSS Public School (established in 2004), Oxford College (founded in 1974) and the National Institute of Fashion Technology (NIFT) along with Networkers Home.
+Other prominent areas like Koramangala and BTM Layout are also easily accessible.
+Parks and modern civic amenities are some of the best maintained in the area.

 Location

 The area is built on land reclaimed from Agara lake, is located between Hosur Road and Sarjapur Road.
-HSR Layout is about 7 km from Bangalore's other large residential area of Jayanagar, and 2 km from Koramangala.
+HSR Layout is about 7km from Bangalore's other large residential area of Jayanagar, and 2km from Koramangala.

+HSR Layout is divided into seven sectors which have main roads and cross roads.
+Main roads run north–south and Cross roads run east–west.

+Places of Interest

+Agara Lake

+Agara lake is popular water body in HSR layout for morning walks and various activities.